-How do you redeem cash back rewards once you’ve earned all of these dollars back?
-Getting the money back into your pocket is easy, but the actual process depends on the rules of the individual cash back card that you hold.
+So, how do you go about redeeming cash back rewards once you’ve earned it?
+The actual process depends on the rules of the individual cash back card that you hold.

-The most common ways you can redeem your cash back rewards for money are via requesting a statement credit to offset your current balance or having the funds dispersed to you by direct deposits into a linked bank account or paid out via check or PayPal.
+The most common ways to redeem your cash back rewards are by requesting a statement credit to offset your current balance or by having the funds distributed to you by direct deposits into a linked bank account or paid out via check or PayPal.

-Some cash back cardholders also redeem their rewards by exchanging them for gift cards or transferring the credits into the bank’s flexible rewards program to use for travel.
+Some cash back cardholders also redeem their rewards by transferring the credits into the issuer’s flexible rewards program to use for travel.
+This can often be one of the most lucrative ways to redeem cash back, as many issuers offer greater redemption rates when you redeem this way.
 Some cards also require you to accrue a minimum amount of cash back in order to cash you out.